shuzhao-li-lab/asari/doc/README.txt

 Mass Tracks
 ===========
 They are used for full RT ranges, thus each mass track has a unique m/z.
-Some chromatogram builders separate the mass traces if there are gaps in RT scans, but that creates complexity in m/z alignment and searches.
+Some chromatogram builders in the field separate the mass traces if there are gaps in RT scans, but that creates complexity in m/z alignment and searches, and we avoid that in asari.

 Peak detection
 ==============
+The main function is peaks.stats_detect_elution_peaks, whereas a mass_track is separated to RIOs (region of interests) based on background noise level.
-The main step uses scipy.signal.find_peaks, a local maxima method with prominence control.
+The peak detection is based on scipy.signal.find_peaks, a local maxima method with prominence control.
-Prominence is important, but it should be more tailored to individual peaks.
+Prominence is important, and it is determined per RIO (e.g. 10% of max intensity).
+For tracks of lower intensity or high noise level, smoothing is applied.

 Retention time calibration
 ==========================